-The first day of school for Sumter School District students will be Monday, August 15.
-The first day for pre-kindergarten students is Wednesday, August 17.
+The first day of school for Sumter School District students is Tuesday, August 22.

 According to state law, students must attend a minimum of 180 days of school a year.
 Of these 180 days, students cannot miss more than ten days per year or five days per semester (high school students) including lawful and unlawful absences.
 Written notes from the parent, guardian or attending physician must be submitted within three to five days after returning to school or the absence will be considered unlawful.
 An absence is considered lawful when it is the result of illness, death in the immediate family, emergencies, and recognized religious holidays.
 A limited number of parent notes may be accepted at the discretion of the principal.